 Let’s start with a definition: What is employee advocacy, exactly?

-We think of employee advocacy as the intentional practice of turning your employees into word-of-mouth advocates for your brand.
-It’s encouraging your employees to actively promote you as an employer.
+We think of employee advocacy as the intentional practice of turning your employees into word-of-mouth advocates for your brand on social media.
+It’s the strategy behind encouraging your employees to actively promote you as an employer.

 What does an advocacy program include?

-• Empowering the company by sharing its messages, values, visions, and company news with others
+- Empowering the company by sharing its messages, values, visions, and company news with others on social media and "IRL"

-• Serving as a product or brand expert by answering questions and creating content on multiple social channels
+- Serving as a product or brand expert by answering questions, creating, and sharing content on multiple social channels

-• Promoting company content to grow its reach
+- Promoting company social media content to grow its reach

-• Embodying the company’s best interests by following guidelines for internal communication
+- Embodying the company’s best interests by following all internal communication guidelines

-When done well and consistently, employee advocacy can help you grow your brand awareness and reputation faster and more effectively than your marketing alone.
+When done consistently and well, employee advocacy can help you grow your brand awareness and reputation faster and more effectively than relying on your marketing alone.

 Why Is Employee Advocacy Important?